New Voting Options

 Maryland voters now have two new ways to cast their ballot.

 In order to vote you must be a registered voter.
 You can check to see if you are registered at the Maryland Elections Center.
-If you aren't, complete a voter registration form and submit it to your local board of elections.
+If you aren't, you can register to vote online with the Maryland State Board of Elections.

 Electronic Absentee Ballot Delivery System